- What is a credit card surcharge?

 Remember, legally you should always be able to see how much the surcharge is before purchase, whether you’re online or in-store.
 Trustworthy merchants should display their surcharges at the point of sale or tell you before proceeding with the purchase.

-Credit card surcharge reform
+Credit card surcharge laws in Australia

 In 2016 the Australian Competition & Consumer Commission (ACCC) brought in new legislation to ban excessive surcharges, operating in conjunction with the Reserve Bank of Australia (RBA).
 The new laws stopped businesses from charging customers more than what it cost the business to process the payment.
 As a result, most businesses reverted from implementing a flat fee surcharge to a percentage.